Good-for-noth1ng/ScheduleBot/README.md

 * `/edit<any of commands above>` - allows users to send files, photos and texts.
 Makes easier to share and keep in one place all of the data

-Example of telegram bot menu:
+Example of telegram bot menu:<br>
 ![schedule menu](/.github/imgs/example1.jpg)

-Example of telegram bot keyboard:
+Example of telegram bot keyboard:<br>
 ![keyboard](/.github/imgs/example2.jpg)